philiagus/parser/doc/list-of-parsers.md

 - `Philiagus\Parser\Parser\Parse\ParseArray` for `array`

     Parser to not only validate an array but also alter it.
-This parser is an extension of the Assert Array parser and allows to change individual values rather than just look at them.
+This parser is an extension of the AssertArray parser and allows to change individual values rather than just look at them.
 - `Philiagus\Parser\Parser\Parse\ParseBase64String` for `string`

     Parser used to base64 decode a string